Deepfakes in the Workplace: How Synthetic Media Improves Life at the Office

 This way, it is possible to improve or rejuvenate someone’s voice.
 With the help of our voice synthesis software, the NFL brought an American football legend, Vincent Lombardi, back to life on screen this year.

-Another famous deepfake example is when the DDB agency and Respeecher partnered to revive Rivera Morales’ memorable voice with the help of AI.
+Another famous ethical deepfakes example is when the DDB agency and Respeecher partnered to revive Rivera Morales’ memorable voice with the help of an AI deepfake generator.
 The result was a beautiful performance in which the voice of Rivera Morales narrated the Puerto Rico match against China.

 Voice cloning also allows for a voice to be de-aged, as we did with Mark Hamill’s (Luke Skywalker) voice in The Mandalorian.